exyi/coberec/docs/thesis/approaches.md

 Yet, in our experience, it not used very widely, since C# programmers do not want to lose their type safety.
 However, one of the most popular JSON (de)serializer, Newtonsoft.Json, supports it - we can simply declare `dynamic myObject = JObject.Parse(myJson)` and use it as we would in JS (see the [documentation for more details](https://www.newtonsoft.com/json/help/html/QueryJsonDynamic.htm))

+## C# 9 Source Generators

-## C# source generators
+C# is going to introduce an API for integrating source code generators into the compiler.
+It is a way to write plugins that add symbols to the compilation during the process.
 Note that at the time of writing this work, C# source generators are still in preview, so we have not tried using them.

-C# source generators is a way to write plugins to the C# compiler.
-The API is quite straightforward - the plugins simply adds new files to the C# compilation object.
+The API is quite straightforward - the plugin simply adds new source files to the C# compilation object.
-The different from separate code generation process it that the source generator has access to information about other compiled objects.
+The different from separate code generation process is that the source generator has access to information about other compiled objects.
 We will have to wait to see what will turn up in the .NET ecosystem, all this is still in the future.
-It seems, however, that it should be possible to generate code that depends on the metadata of other types - possibly replacing serializers, dependency injection frameworks and many more libraries that are reflection-based today.
+It seems, however, that it should be possible to generate code that depends on the metadata of other types - possibly replacing serializers, dependency injection frameworks and many more libraries that are currently reflection-based.

 Let us have a look at the code example from the [Source Generators announcement](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/):